 - 2. Examine other certifications and qualifications.
 To be listed as a Participating Installer for the NY-Sun Incentive Program, contractors must have a certification from the North American Board of Certified Energy Practitioners (NABCEP), the International Brotherhood of Electrical Workers (IBEW), or Underwriters Laboratories (UL).
 NABCEP is the most widely recognized certification organization for North American solar professionals, and the NY-Sun Eligible Installer List will indicate whether the contractor has NABCEP-certified personnel. - 3.
 Evaluate contractors' geographical location.
 You may find that once you have clicked on your county to narrow the NY-Sun Eligible Installer List, many contractors will be listed as working from offices that are far from your location.
 Some installers have a wide geographic scope, while others may not, so it is important to determine if contractors you reach out to will serve your area.
-It is also beneficial to evaluate the number of installations and amount of experience they have in the multifamily sector, particularly in New York City.
-New York City has unique permitting requirements and processes that may be challenging for solar contractors to navigate if they do not have experience with them. - 4.
+It is also beneficial to evaluate the number of installations and amount of experience they have in the multifamily sector, particularly on buildings in your region.
+Different cities and towns across the state have unique permitting requirements and processes that may be challenging for solar contractors to navigate if they do not have experience with them. - 4.
 Ask the right questions.
-The U.S. Department of Energy produced a consumer guide to solar that includes a list of common questions to ask installers: - What experience and certifications do you have? - How long have you been in business? - What do you know about zoning, electrical requirements, and codes? - Are your installers NABCEP certified? - Do you handle paperwork for federal and state incentives? - Do you offer maintenance service? - Are you a member of any solar trade organization, such as the Solar Energy Industries Association? - What warranties do you offer and what do they cover? - What payment options do you offer? - Do you offer packaged systems?
+The U.S. Department of Energy produced a consumer guide to solar that includes a list of common questions to ask installers: - What experience and certifications do you have? - How long have you been in business? - What do you know about zoning, electrical requirements, and codes? - Are your installers NABCEP certified?

-Additionally, it may be useful to ask specific questions related to multifamily buildings in New York City:
+- Do you handle paperwork for federal and state incentives? - Do you offer maintenance service? - Are you a member of any solar trade organization, such as the Solar Energy Industries Association? - What warranties do you offer and what do they cover? - What payment options do you offer? - Do you offer packaged systems?

-- What experience do you have working on multifamily buildings? - What financing options do you offer? - What are the pros and cons of your third-party ownership options and direct-ownership options? - Does your firm file for permits with the NYC DOB in house or does it use a sub-contractor?
-How much experience do you have in this regard? - Do you offer solutions for constrained roof space (if applicable), such as special mounting or high-efficiency panels?
+Additionally, it may be useful to ask specific questions related to multifamily buildings:

-- 5. Ask for References.
+- What experience do you have working on multifamily buildings? - What financing options do you offer? - Are you qualified to offer PACE financing through Energize NY? - What are the pros and cons of your third-party ownership options and direct-ownership options? - Does your firm file for permits with the local jurisdiction's department of buildings or does it use a sub-contractor?
+How much experience do you have in this regard? - Do you offer solutions for constrained roof space (if applicable), such as special mounting or high-efficiency panels? - 5.
+Ask for References.
 Previous customers are often a good indicator of a contractor's level of customer service and satisfaction.
 Do not hesitate to ask for specific references, particularly references for other multifamily buildings the contractor has worked on. - 6.
 Get Multiple Quotes.
 In order to feel confident in your contractor selection, it is advisable to solicit at least 3 quotes.
 By speaking with multiple installers, you may come across certain challenges or solutions that would not have been apparent with a single bid.